What does SEO stand for?

 The main points that should be covered are:

 - Technical SEO

 What’s the first step in the SEO process for your website?

 The first step is usually (but not always) to make sure your website is healthy.
 You should run a crawl on your website to make sure that all of the pages work and that the basic UX (user experience) is at least ok.

 Next, you need to identify your target keywords and then begin creating content (general website content and blogs/videos/podcasts etc.)

 These are the first three steps.
-Once you have nailed these, it’s just a matter of maintaining your website’s health and UX and frequently posting relevant content (that is aimed at relevant keywords).
+Once you have nailed these, it’s just a matter of maintaining your website’s health and UX and frequently posting relevant content (that is aimed at relevant keywords) and gaining good backlinks.